Gas boiler ban: how to make sure everyone can afford low-carbon heatingJuly 2, 20214 min read

 Paying for heating technologies that are kinder to the planet is likely to be too expensive for lots of people.
 Relying on households to make these preparations on their own would also be disastrous for decarbonisation.
 A recent report by the International Energy Agency forecasted that less than 5% of the total emissions reductions needed to reach net zero by 2050 can be expected to come from such behaviour changes among the general public.
 Rather than expecting households to buy heat pumps, states and energy utilities should offer them low-carbon heating as a service.

 This article was co-written by Ahmad Beltagui, Andreas Schroeder, and Omid Omidvar, of Aston University

 Dr Ahmad Beltagui Senior Lecturer

-Experienced researcher with expertise in Advanced Services, Innovation & Design Management and 3D Printing.
+Dr Beltagui is an experienced researcher with expertise in Advanced Services, Innovation & Design Management and 3D Printing.